82magnolia/panoramic-depth-calibration/README.md

 mkdir log
 python main.py --config config/omniscenes.ini --log log/LOG_FOLDER
 ```

+### Checking Logs
 After calibration, the log folder will contain the `config.ini` used to run the experiment, calibrated depth estimation network `model.pth`, and a log file containing performance metrics.
 To view the metrics, run the following command.
 ```
 python process_logger.py log/LOG_FOLDER/result.pkl
 ```

+### Running on single scenes
-Note that one can also run calibration selectively for designated rooms only.
+Note that one can also run calibration selectively for designated scenes only.
 For example, to run calibation only on images in `room_4` from OmniScenes, run the following command.
 ```
 python main.py --config configs/hoam_da.ini --override 'room_type=room_4' --log log/LOG_FOLDER
 ```